abhijitramesh/GAN-under-the-hood/readme.md

 For example if we are translating from english to french and if we translate french back to english we should get the same result.

+--
+ # Cycle Consistency Loss

+ One of the most critical loss is the Cycle consistency loss.
+That we can achieve the original image using another generator and the difference between the initial and last image should be as small as possible.